 Kirk E. Evoy is a Clinical Assistant Professor in the Pharmacotherapy Division of the College of Pharmacy at The University of Texas at Austin, as well as an Adjoint Assistant Professor in the School of Medicine at the University of Texas Health Science Center at San Antonio.
 In addition to his teaching and research responsibilities within the college, Dr. Evoy is also responsible for developing new clinical pharmacy services and caring for patients as an ambulatory pharmacist within the University Health System in San Antonio.

 Dr. Evoy completed his Pre-pharmacy and Doctor of Pharmacy coursework at Purdue University.
 Upon completion of pharmacy school, he went on to complete a PGY1 Pharmacy Practice Residency at the University of Wisconsin Hospital and Clinics in Madison, Wisconsin followed by a PGY2 Ambulatory Care Residency at Saint Joseph Regional Medical Center in Mishawaka, Indiana.
 In addition to his residency training, Dr. Evoy completed two teaching certificate programs and a Certificate of Added Training in Global Health, and has earned Board Certification as an Ambulatory Care Pharmacist (BCACP), Advanced Diabetes Manager (BC-ADM), and Tobacco Treatment Specialist (CTTS).

 Dr. Evoy’s primary areas of research include prescription drug abuse, smoking cessation, and diabetes.
-His clinical interests include primary care, particularly diabetes management, smoking cessation, transitions of care, global health and leadership development.
+His clinical interests include primary care, particularly diabetes management, smoking cessation, and transitions of care, as well as global health.